A Dependent Care Flexible Spending Account (FSA) can help you manage expenses for care your kids, aging parents, or family members with special needs.

 Download our mobile app today to manage your account

-What are the current IRS contribution limits for FSAs?
+What are the current IRS contribution limits for Dependent Care FSAs?

 Once I request reimbursement, how long does it take for my funds to be available?

 In general, if you have a bank account linked to your account this can take as little as 3 business days for the reimbursement to be posted.
 However, a check can take up to 7 business days to arrive.
-Reimbursement is dependent on if the claim documentation is approved for FSA and Commuter accounts.
+Reimbursement is dependent on whether the claim documentation is approved.

 Flexible Spending Accounts offered by Voya Benefits Company, LLC (in New York, doing business as Voya BC, LLC).